-A cooperative, more commonly known as a co-op, is generally much more like apartment living than a condo.
+A cooperative, more commonly known as a co-op, is generally much more like living in an apartment or a condo than like a single-family home.
 A large number of co-op buildings actually started out as rental buildings but were later converted.
-Co-ops are more restrictive than condominiums, but they also offer residents greater say in several aspects of how the property is managed.
+Co-ops are more restrictive than condominiums but they also offer residents a greater say in several aspects of how the property is managed.

-Ownership "Shares".
 The owner of a co-op does not own his or her unit.
-The co-op is a corporation, complete with a corporate board of directors, and each resident is a "shareholder."
+The co-op is generally a corporation, with a corporate board of directors, and each resident is a "shareholder."
 Co-op buyers do not sign a deed.
-Instead, they purchases shares of the corporation, shares that include a lease granting use of a specific unit.
-The number of shares owned is based on the size of the unit.
+Instead, they purchase shares of the corporation, shares that include a lease granting use of a specific unit.
+The number of shares owned can be based on the size of the unit.

-Mortgage.
-The "mortgage" that one receives when making a co-op purchase is not really a mortgage but rather a loan to purchase shares.
-To all intents and purposes, however, it functions as a mortgage.
+The "mortgage" that one receives when making a co-op purchase is not really a mortgage but rather a loan to purchase shares in the corporation.
+For the buyer, the loan to purchase shares in a co-op functions like a mortgage for all intents and purposes.

-Maintenance Fees.
-In addition to the selling price for a co-op, there is also a monthly maintenance fee for upkeep of the property.
-It can include utilities, maintenance and repairs, and property taxes.
+In addition to the share purchase price for a co-op, there may also a monthly maintenance fee for the upkeep of the property.
+Monthly fees can include utilities, maintenance, repairs, and property taxes.
 This fee can range from a small amount to levels higher than mortgage payments.
-Parts of the maintenance fee may be tax deductible.
+Parts of the maintenance fee may be tax-deductible.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.